Moosarambagh: History

 "No European of mark who followed him in India, ever succeeded in gaining to such an extent the love, the esteem, the admiration of the natives of the country."

 Commercial area

-Moosrambagh has many shops catering to all needs of its residents.
+Moosrambagh has many shops catering to all the needs of its residents.
 The popular Hyderabadi restaurants Capital (aka Shaam) and Bawarchi are located here.
 The suburb also has Doordarshan's TV tower.

+IT tower

+On 2 October 2023, BRS Working President, Minister for Municipal Administration & Urban Development, Industries and IT&C K. T. Rama Rao laid the foundation stone of the 30-floor Malakpet IT tower- iTek Nucleus in Moosarambagh area.
+The IT tower will span 11 acres with a built-up space of 15 lakh sqft with a cost of Rs.
+701 crores and will create 50,000 direct and indirect jobs.
+IT Tower is set to be completed in 36 months.
+The IT tower will be near the Musarambagh metro station.

 Transport

 The state-owned TSRTC runs the city bus service, connecting to all the major centres of the city.
 There is also a Hyderabad metro station, connecting it to other parts of city.